dunkelstern/UnchainedGlibc/Readme.md

 - `strptime`
 - `lrand48`

 So this is a very evil hack to get a glibc module that has all API defined.
-It collects all header files from the original Swift Glibc module and creates an umbrella header that is preprocessed with clang (with defined `_GNU_SOURCE`).
+It collects all header files from the original Swift Glibc module and creates an umbrella header that has `define _GNU_SOURCE` prepended.
 The resulting header is used as the single header in the modulemap.

 Additionally the `libbsd` headers are added to the mix (`arc4random` is in `Darwin` but not in `SwiftGlibc`, so we fix that too)